The Sapphire Touch has four main control areas:

 G The Menu Softkeys (labelled A - G) are used to select control options.
 The options for each key change depending on what the console is doing.
 Softkey commands are shown in the manual like this: Edit Times

-J The Macro Buttons store frequently used sequences of keypresses which can be replayed with a single button press.
-Playbacks can also be stored here.
+J The Macro Buttons store playbacks or frequently used sequences of keypresses which can be replayed with a single button press.
 The display immediately above the buttons shows legends for the buttons.

 M The Control wheels are used to set control values (attributes) for the fixtures, and to set chase speeds and fades.
 The touch screen above the wheels shows information about the attributes being controlled.

 N The trackball controls pan and tilt of fixtures, and can also be used to control the mouse pointer for the screens.

 O The Numeric keypad and other control buttons are used to enter values and change controls on the console.